LoginRadius/engineering-portal/content/JWT-vs-Sessions-for-Authentication/index.md

 ## Platform Independent

 We can easily allow selective permissions for third-party applications with the help of JWT.
 Let’s say we build an application that we will like to share permissions with other applications, for instance sharing a video you watched on Facebook to friends on Instagram.
 We can also get creative building APIs that hand our special tokens to other applications so that user data can be accessed.

-## Bandwidth Consumption

-The bandwidth consumption will be a little bit higher for the JWT based approach because the tokens tend to get bigger and you have the signature you have to send along for each follow up request, where as if you have the session cookie, it's really small because its just the session ID.

 ## Attacking JWTs vs session-based authentication